hack4impact-calpoly/ecologistics-portal/docs/getting-started.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [NextAuth Documentation](https://next-auth.js.org/) - learn about authentication and authorization with NextAuth

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!